Human capital flight: Remittances

 Studies show stark wage discrepancies between the Philippines and developed countries such as the US and the UK.
 This has led Philippine government officials to note that remittances sent home may be seen as more economically valuable than pursuit of local work.
 Around the turn of the 20th century, the average monthly wage of Filipino nurses who remained in their home country was between 550–1,000 pesos per month (roughly US$70–140 at that time).
 In comparison, the average nurse working in the US was receiving US$800–400 per month.

 However, scholars have noted that economic disparities in the Philippines have not been eased in the past decades.
 Although remittance payments account for a large portion of Filipino GDP (US$290.5 million in 1978, increased to US$10.7 billion in 2005), and are therefore regarded as a large economic boost to the state, Filipino unemployment has continued to rise (8.4% in 1990, increased to 12.7% in 2003).
 Here scholars have begun to look at the culture of nurse migration endorsed by the Philippine state as a contributing factor to the country's economic and health problems.

-Migration culture of nursing

-The Philippines has a migration culture of nursing.
-A 2021 study found that migration opportunities for Filipino nurses led to a net increase in human capital in the Philippines, thus contradicting the "brain drain" thesis.